MoBiodiv/mobr/README.md

 # Measurement of Biodiversity in R

-This reposititory hosts an R package that is actively being developed for estimating biodiversity and the components of its change.
+This repository hosts an R package that is actively being developed for estimating biodiversity and the components of its change.
 The key innovations of this R package over other R packages that also carry out rarefaction (e.g., `vegan`, `iNext`) is that `mobr` is focused on 1) making empirical comparisons between